 From late-night ghost stories to sharing secrets that would win us friends for life, some…

 It’s part of your job as a parent to teach your child to behave in an acceptable manner.
 Part of teaching good behaviour is teaching a child to understand consequences – cause and effect.
-Your little one looks to you to teach him responsibility, self-discipline and consideration for others and children learn by copying the adults around them, so your own behaviour (towards your child and towards others) is of paramount importance here.
+Your little one looks to you to teach them responsibility, self-discipline and consideration for others and children learn by copying the adults around them, so your own behaviour (towards your child and towards others) is of paramount importance here.
+It can be difficult to teach behaviour traits to another person, especially a child so we’ve pulled together some tips for consequence learning.

 Teaching consequences as part of behaviour is to show your child that there are positive consequences of good behaviour and negative consequences of bad behaviour.
 You need to teach your little one that his actions have consequences and the first step is to establish the rules.
 This will happen naturally on a day to day basis during the early years as your child discovers himself and his environment.